Hydrogen

 By steam reforming of hydrocarbons

-Most hydrogen consumed today is being produced from natural gas (CH4).
-The "steam reforming" process breaks down the methane molecule to recover the hydrogen that makes it up using steam.
+Most hydrogen consumed today is being produced from natural gas (CH₄).
+The steam reforming process breaks down methane using steam, extracting the hydrogen it contains.

 However, this process also generates carbon dioxide.
-We call grey hydrogen when the CO2 generated is released into the atmosphere without recovery and blue hydrogen when the carbon dioxide produced is captured et valued.
+We refer to the resulting hydrogen as grey hydrogen when the CO₂ is released into the atmosphere, and as blue hydrogen when the CO₂ is captured and utilized or stored.

 45-8 ENERGY plans to transform directly on its production sites, any methane fractions that might be associated with helium and natural hydrogen in the subsurface into blue hydrogen.